TeamGloomy/TeamGloomy.github.io/pages/mydoc/Toolboards/SHT36-FD/fly_rrf_36_general.md

 ### Initial Firmware Installation

 The board that you will receive doesn't have any firmware installed so when plugged into a computer, the board will show as an rpi drive.
+Download the file called `Duet3Firmware_FLY36RRF.uf2` from [here](https://github.com/gloomyandy/RepRapFirmware/releases) remembering that it is only supported from 3.5.0-beta.4 onwards.
 To install the firmware, drag and drop the .uf2 file onto the rpi drive.
 Once uploaded, remove the toolboard from the computer.
 Follow the [CAN Connection instructions](fly_rrf_36_can_connection.html) to continue.

+### Updating the Toolboard Firmware

+Using DWC, upload the latest firmware file to the system tab.
+DWC will ask you want to install the new firmware file.
+Select Yes.
+The updating time (around a minute or two) is longer on RP2040 based toolboards so be patient.